tkztmk/gentoo-prefix-bootstrap/README.md

     git clone https://github.com/tkztmk/gentoo-prefix-bootstrap.git
     cd gentoo-prefix-bootstrap
     # check if ./emit-package-provided runs correctly.
-    # if not, you probably have to install addtinal package to your host system.
+    # if not, you probably have to install addtinal packages
+    # to your host system.
     # or, you can replace emit-package-provided with just '#!/bin/sh',
     # though it is not tested at all.
     ./emit-package-provided